 Rooted in Heritage: An Interview with President Wayne Lesperance

-Although Hispanic Heritage Month 2022 has passed, NEC honors our interim president’s roots with this interview.
+Although Hispanic Heritage Month 2022 has passed, NEC honors our president’s roots with this interview.

 My name is Wayne Lesperance.
 I am the President of New England College, and this is my 24th year at NEC.

 Hispanic Heritage Month is an opportunity to acknowledge my past, my roots.
 I think of my grandfather and my grandmother on their farm.
 I think of my cousins and uncles and aunts.
 You know, the extended family and friends.
 My grandparents had this little piece of land in Puerto Rico where they grew sugarcane primarily, and that was sugarcane that would go to Bacardi to produce rum.

 I remember as a little boy, my grandfather taking me out and walking through the fields, and we’d see all the things they were growing.
 He was just a really good man, and I remember him telling me—he reached down and scooped up a little bit of earth—“You know, Wayne, at the end of the day, it all comes back to this.
 It all comes back to the earth.”
 That sticks with me.
 It’s a very humbling and grounding thing.
 When you think about all the stuff around us, the things we spend so much time caring about and worrying about—for him in his life, it was the earth, the soil, and what could grow from that.
 These are for me very wholesome values I hold onto.
 I really appreciate that for my family in Puerto Rico, their livelihoods were based on what they could grow.

 When we get to Hispanic Heritage Month, I think back to that—the music; the food, which is amazing, you know.
 And the laughter, that laughter that seemed to be part of every conversation, every meal, every activity.
 There’s this richness of life, and so [Hispanic Heritage Month] means something to me.